chutter/PhyloConfigR/README.md

 With this R package you can prepare your alignments for various types of phylogenomic analyses:
 1) Summarize alignment statistics (length, samples, parsimony informative sites, missing data, GC content)
-2) Rename taxa in an alignment
+2) Renaming (alignment names, taxa in an alignment)
-3) Rename alignments in a folder
+3) Alignment trimming
 4) Filter alignments and create sub datasets from alignment stats
 5) Filter gene trees based on alignments
 6) Collapse nodes with specific support into polytomies